 Guide to the Bruno Kroon papers; circa 1919. hmc-1307.
 Photographs of a man who worked in canneries in False Pass and Mozhovoi Bay.

 Washington D. Lacabanne letters; 1931. hmc-0670.
 Nushagak cannery employee.

-Loman and Hanford photographs; 1910-1920.
-EPH-0144.
-Photograph album produced by a noted Alaskan photography firm.
-Contains photographs of various canneries and one photograph of ladies at a swimming contest at Hoonah Cannery.
+Loman and Hanford photographs; 1910-1920. eph-0144.
+Photograph album produced by an Alaskan photography firm.
+Contains photographs of various canneries and one photograph of women at a swimming contest at Hoonah Cannery.

 Alan G. May papers; 1902-1990. hmc-0690.
 Papers, photographs, and journals of an amateur archeologist who participated in expeditions to the Aleutian Islands from 1936-1940.
 Contains photographs of canneries in Kodiak.

 McGlashan and Monsen family photographs; circa 1880-1974. hmc-1278.
 Includes photographs of Red Salmon Cannery, Graveyard Cannery, Naknek Packing, Pacific American Fisheries, and Nakeen Cannery.

 Thomas A. Morehouse papers; 1967-1994. hmc-0410.
 Papers of University of Alaska Anchorage Professor Emeritus in political science and former deputy director of Alaska’s Division of Policy Development and Planning.
 Contains research data and interviews related to fisheries in Alaska and Canada.
 Topics include fisheries management and limited entry fisheries research files and interviews with fishermen.

 Fred Odlin letters; 1934-1937. hmc-0644.
 Crew member of the Alaska Steamship Company's S.S.
 Curacao which delivered cannery workers to Alaska.